twilio/twilio-python/README.md

 <Response><Say>Welcome to twilio!</Say></Response>
 ```

+### Using a Custom HTTP Client

+To use a custom HTTP client with this helper library, please see the [Twilio documentation](https://www.twilio.com/docs/libraries/python/custom-http-clients-python).

 ### Docker Image

 The `Dockerfile` present in this repository and its respective `twilio/twilio-python` Docker image are currently used by Twilio for testing purposes only.

-### Using a Custom HTTP Client

-To use a custom HTTP client with this helper library, please [check the Twilio documentation](https://www.twilio.com/docs/libraries/python/custom-http-clients-python).

 ### Getting help